Ideki/UIPlayNiceExample/README.md

 This will likely be resolved in a future update of the game and UIPlayNice.

 Keep an eye on the Github page for updates which will require you to update your mod’s copy of UIPlayNice.

+## Others

+The [source psc](Scripts/uiplaynice/myuiplaynicemanager.psc) file for the myuiplaynicemanager script is available if you ever want to tinker with it.
+Just be mindful of the impact your changes may have on other mods that use the myuiplaynicemanager.pex.